JBroks/GB-Accidents-Dashboard/README.md

 #### Reset All

 Reset all button was tested to confirm that is brings all chart results and regional selection to the default (i.e. 'All Regions' selection without filters applied).

+##### Bugs:

+While testing this button on mobile devices 'sticky' hover effect was noticed.
+In this case `@media (hover: hover)` solution did not work as this button was created using bootstrap styles.
+This remains as unresolved bug for now.

 #### Links